Ookamini95/dnd-aanghakan/Aanghakan/Other/Folklore and History/Lord Cantrocas.md

 This tragic irony wasn't lost on Lord Cantrocas.
 The very gems that were meant to unite his splintered self now became chains, dragging him into a chasm of insanity.
 In a fleeting moment of clarity, he recognized the imperative to distance himself from these volatile conduits.
 Not for the world's salvation, but for his self-preservation, the gems were buried deep within [[Aanghakan]].
 He hoped that the earth would muffle their calls, allowing him to regain some semblance of his former self...

-By the time they were unearthed and presented to [[Thein]], their origins had been obliterated from mortal memory by the gems' own power, striving the subconscious desire to remain hidden from any Lord Cantrocas, a threat to their very existence.
+By the time they were unearthed and presented to [[Thein]], their origins had been obliterated from mortal memory by the gems' own power, driven by a subconscious desire to remain hidden from any Lord Cantrocas, a threat to their very existence.

 The same gems would be utilized to forge and empower the [[Thousand Roots Crown]], a legendary artifact created by [[Thein|Thein's]] ingenuity, and avert the ascent of the [[Abyssal Serpent]].
 Funny, how chances mold the future in unexpected ways.